Amelia B. Coppuck Welby: Career

 The Minstrel-girl—a nickname she gave herself— began at the age of eighteen to write poetry for the Louisville Journal, then edited by the poet, George D. Prentice, over the signature of "Amelia," and kept up her contributions regularly for ten years.
 Her productions were admired, and she soon became famous.
 Copied from paper to paper, her fugitive poems caught the fancy of the people of what was then known as the "American West," and before long, the great reviewers of the East thought her talent worthy of their respect.
-Prentice, as well as Rufus Wilmot Griswold, and Edgar Allan Poe were among the critics who praised Welby's light melody and varied fancy, while also pointing out her lack of discipline and lack of originality.
+Prentice, as well as Rufus Wilmot Griswold and Edgar Allan Poe, were among the critics who praised Welby's light melody and varied fancy, while also pointing out her lack of discipline and lack of originality.
 Poe was one of her warmest friends.

 When a volume of her poems appeared in 1844, it quickly passed through several editions, and many of her songs were set to music.
 In 1845, a small octavo volume of her poems, published in Boston, proved so popular that D. Appleton & Company sought and obtained the right of publication, bringing out fifteen editions within the next fifteen years.

-There is one poem by Welby —perhaps her very best— that lived in the memory of thousands of a certain generation, though the name of the author was forgotten.
-It was the good fortune of "The Rainbow" to inherit a place, with a mere mention of the author, in George Frederick Holmes' Fifth Reader, one of that series of school books so prominent in the South during the last quarter of the 19th century.
-Boys and girls all admired and loved "The Rainbow," and even later, as men and women, fondly repeated the lines, thinking of the poem, not as the production of Welby, but simply as a bright page in the old reader.
+Her most famous poem, "The Rainbow", was included in George Frederick Holmes' Fifth Reader, a series of school books that were prominent in the South during the last quarter of the 19th century.